-What else can you do with vodka beside mixing a bang-up martini?
+What else can you do with vodka besides mixing a bang-up martini?
 Use it for green cleaning your countertops, faucets, bathroom tile and mirrors.
 With its high alcohol content, vodka kills mold and mildew and disinfects well.
 Plus, it’s fantastic for shining fixtures.

 The smell of vodka dissipates quickly, and when you add natural essential oils, which have antiviral, antifungal and antibacterial properties, a fresh scent lingers.

 Essential oils even provide some health benefits while you clean.
 For example, lavender calms the nervous system.
-Because they come directly from plants, essential oils are environmentally friendly and biodegradable, which makes them friendly for the Earth and you.
+Because they come directly from plants, essential oils are environmentally friendly and biodegradable, which makes them friendly for the earth and you.

 Give this all-purpose “cleaning cocktail” a try the next time you clean your home.
 No need for the expensive vodka—the cheap variety works just fine.

 Gather the Ingredients and Equipment for Vodka Spray Cleaner

 - 12 to 24 drops of essential oil

 How to Make Vodka Cleaner

 This recipe makes 8 ounces.
 Multiply the ingredient amounts as needed to fill your spray bottle.